home-assistant/home-assistant.io/source/_components/media_player.androidtv.markdown

 sharing: true
 footer: true
 logo: androidtv.png
-redirect_from: /components/media_player.firetv/
 ha_category: Media Player
 ha_release: 0.7.6
-ha_iot_class: "Local Polling"
+ha_iot_class: Local Polling
+redirect_from:
+  - /components/media_player.firetv/
 ---

 The `androidtv` platform allows you to control an Android TV device or [Amazon Fire TV](https://www.amazon.com/b/?node=8521791011) device.

+## {% linkable_title Device preparation %}

-To setup your device, you will need to find its IP address and enable ADB debugging.
+To set up your device, you will need to find its IP address and enable ADB debugging.
 For Android TV devices, please consult the documentation for your device.

 For Fire TV devices, the instructions are as follows: